zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

  Our scriptwriter needs some downtime, some R and R,  because she works so hard.
 I speak of course, of the wonderful, Dr. Lucy  Tse.
 Thank you, Lucy.

 From Los Angeles, California, I'm Jeff McQuillan.
-T hank you for listening.
+Thank you for listening.
 Come back and listen to us again right here on the ESL P odcast.

 # Working as a Lobbyist